 More Success Stories

 SAP Ariba is an American information technology and software company that has their own Global Influencer Marketing Department.
-Every year the company host their annual SAPPHIRE conference and helps to market it with the use of influencers.
-In exchange for a chance to meet with top SAP executives, the company utilizes Facebook Live to interview influencers to create engaging content from the conference.
-In 2017 they hosted 15 influencers who accounted for 25% of the events social media presence
+Every year the company hosts their annual SAPPHIRE conference and helps market it with the use of influencers.
+In exchange for a chance to meet with top SAP executives, the company utilizes Facebook Live to interview influencers and create engaging content from the conference.
+In 2017 they hosted 15 influencers who accounted for 25% of the event's social media presence

 “For one, people often think that influencer marketing is all about celebrities hawking a product.
 It’s truly not about that—especially in the B2B realm.
 It’s about highlighting experts who have real experience on the business challenges a brand’s audience faces.
 Secondly, it’s not always about the number of followers or connections an influencer has.
 Some people think: ‘Oh my God.
 We have to work with this person.
 They have a million followers.’
 Your influencers have to be able to relate to your audience and that skill isn’t necessarily determined by a large following,” Ursula Ringman, Head of Global Influencer Marketing at SAP tells Top Rank Marketing.